 “Even after all this time, those screams gives me the chills,” Pajo told The Guardian.
 “If Brian hadn’t made himself vulnerable on that record we wouldn’t be talking about it now.
 It would have just been an interesting album of instrumentals, but he wore his heart on his sleeve.”

 Those screams you hear are as close to an actual exorcism as you’re likely to hear on an actual piece of music.
 McMahan said he had an “out of body experience” during the recording, and ran to the bathroom afterward, with the explanation “I got sick.”

 Which leads us back to the myths surrounding Spiderland.
 Here’s the surprising part: They’re actually true—sort of.
 Nobody died, obviously.
 But McMahan did check himself into a psychiatric hospital while he was struggling with anxiety, and was separately hospitalized on another occasion after being hit by a car.
 Certainly the stories were overblown and exaggerated, by they’re still rooted in very real experiences of trauma.
-The band’s since reformed and toured several times, even performing their cult-classic album in its entirety at festivals, which perhaps removes it from its unsettling context, if temporarily—I saw Slint play Spiderland at FYF Fest a few years back during the daytime, which was still amazing, but would have felt more appropriate once the sky had gone dark.
+The band’s since reformed and toured several times, even performing their cult-classic album in its entirety at festivals, which perhaps removes it from its unsettling context, if temporarily—I saw Slint play Spiderland at FYF Fest a few years back during the daytime (“Good Morning, Captain” was their closer), which was still amazing, but would have felt more appropriate once the sky had gone dark.

 Put “Good Morning, Captain” on after midnight at home, when the world is still and the mercury drops, and don’t be surprised if those phantoms come back creaking out of the hull.